earth-dragon2/elemental-magician/README.md

 # THIS MOD FINALLY SUPPORT V7!!!!1!!1!11!!1!!!!1!111!!!

+# Warning
+Please test the mod in sandbox to check out is there are any bug If does have bugs please post in issue

 # Some background
 Magic which is an ancient power made by ancient human.This mod will remake and buff magic in this sci-fi world.